Cornell-MAE-UG/Joseph-Rachiele-Portfolio-jar574/_projects/ise-pipe.md

 image: /assets/images/ISES04.jpg
 ---

 In the summer of 2024, I spent the summer working in the Bovay Laboratory at Cornell University.
-In the lab, I conducted research with a team on the longevity and durability on pipe liners.
+In the lab, I conducted research with a team to analyze the longevity and durability on a specific pipe liner.
+This project was very hands on and a rewarding experience.
 Here is a summary of what I learned and the work I did:

 #### Introduction & Responsibilities